msdevno/hol-oss-devops/002-jenkins-setup.md

 ### 2.1.1 Objectives
 This lab aims to get you familiar with Jenkins on Azure Cloud.

-### 2.1.2 Requerimients
+### 2.1.2 Requirements
 You must have the Azure account mentioned in Lab 01.

 ## 2.2 Creating a VM in Azure running Jenkins

-1. Browse to Azure Portal
+1. Browse to the Azure Portal: https://portal.azure.com/

-   You can use all the Jenkins templates showed below; for this lab we will use Jenkis template published by Docker.
+   You can use any of the Jenkins templates showed below; for this lab we will use Jenkis template published by Docker.
 This will setp up an Ubuntu VM with the Docker engine installed and a Jenkins container running on it.
    ![](./images/2.2.i001.png)

 2. Click Create to begin the creation of the VM.